 I was a technical writer for a software company: manuals, instructions, help interview scripts, and similar text.
 I was employed by the company for several years.
 Then, a couple of years ago, the company decided to lay off its technical writers and rehire all of us as freelancers.
 We had to sign an independent contractor agreement, but not much else changed.
 I still work full time, report my hours each week, and attend staff meetings.
 I'm in the office one or two days a week, and I put in the rest of my time at home.
 I don't get benefits, and I have to pay self-employment taxes.
-The company just laid us all off again, after it decided to outsource its technical writing to companies in other countries.
-I applied for unemployment, but my claim was denied on grounds that I'm an "independent contractor."
-Is there anything I can do?
+The company just laid us all off.
+Can I obtain unemployment benefits?

 Each state's unemployment agency has its own rules for determining whether a worker is an employee or an independent contractor.
 In general, though, true independent contractors are people who are in business for themselves and have control over the way that they perform their work.